comcode-org/binmat_rules/README.md

   - When damage is calculated, bring your attack power to the next highest power of 2.
 If there are no number cards in the stack, the first WILD modifier (\*) is treated as a 2 instead
 - **BOUNCE modifier (?)**
   - Can be played on any defender stack, matching facing
-  - If this is still in your stack after damage calculation, sets the attack power of both combatants to zero, and is discarded to the attacker discard pile.
-    No damage is caused by this attack
+  - When combat is affected by a BOUNCE modifier, discard all BOUNCE modifiers (?) in either stack to the opposing discard pile (attacker BOUNCE modifiers (?) to lane discard, defender BOUNCE modifiers (?) to attacker discard), discard the attacker stack to attacker discard, and end the combat (no damage is caused)
 - **BREAK modifier (>)**
   - Can be played...
     - ... face-down on any face-down defender stack with at least one card in it